Trump National Doral Miami

 Trump National Doral Miami, also known as Doral Resort and Spa, is a golf resort in Doral in South Florida in the United States.
-It was founded by real estate pioneer Alfred Kaskel in 1962, with the name "Doral" coming from an amalgamation of the first names of Kaskel and his wife, Doris.
-It currently has 72 holes of golf, and its signature course is the Blue Monster at Doral.
+It was founded by real estate pioneer Alfred Kaskel in 1962, with the name Doral coming from an amalgamation of his name Albert and his wife's name Doris.
+The resort has 72 holes of golf, and its signature course is the Blue Monster which has hosted numerous PGA Tour events and was also featured in the PGA Tour video game series.

 Description

 The resort consists of 800 acre.
 Prior to its renovation, the club was reported to feature "four golf courses; 700 hotel rooms across 10 lodges; more than 86000 sqft of meeting space, including a 25000 sqft ballroom; a 50000 sqft spa with 33 treatment rooms; six food and beverage outlets; extensive retail; and a private members' clubhouse."